Tuviccfp/Tuviccfp/README.md

 - 👋 Hi, I’m @Tuviccfp
 - 👀 I’m interested in : Learn more about codes.
-- 🌱 I’m currently learning : HTML, CSS, JS.
+- 🌱 I’m currently learning : HTML, CSS, JS, NODE, PHP.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : Instagram: @victorcfprj
+- 📫 How to reach me : Instagram: @cordtuvicdev

 <!---
 Tuviccfp/Tuviccfp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.